Tragedy: Roman

 Following the expansion of the Roman Republic (509–27 BCE) into several Greek territories between 270 and 240 BCE, Rome encountered Greek tragedy.
 From the later years of the republic and by means of the Roman Empire (27 BCE-476 CE), theatre spread west across Europe, around the Mediterranean and even reached Britain.
 While Greek tragedy continued to be performed throughout the Roman period, the year 240 BCE marks the beginning of regular Roman drama.
 Livius Andronicus began to write Roman tragedies, thus creating some of the first important works of Roman literature.
 Five years later, Gnaeus Naevius also began to write tragedies (though he was more appreciated for his comedies).
 No complete early Roman tragedy survives, though it was highly regarded in its day; historians know of three other early tragic playwrights—Quintus Ennius, Marcus Pacuvius and Lucius Accius.

 From the time of the empire, the tragedies of two playwrights survive—one is an unknown author, while the other is the Stoic philosopher Seneca.
 Nine of Seneca's tragedies survive, all of which are fabula crepidata (tragedies adapted from Greek originals); his Phaedra, for example, was based on Euripides' Hippolytus.
 Historians do not know who wrote the only extant example of the fabula praetexta (tragedies based on Roman subjects), Octavia, but in former times it was mistakenly attributed to Seneca due to his appearance as a character in the tragedy.

 Seneca's tragedies rework those of all three of the Athenian tragic playwrights whose work has survived.
-Probably meant to be recited at elite gatherings, they differ from the Greek versions in their long declamatory, narrative accounts of action, their obtrusive moralising, and their bombastic rhetoric.
+Probably meant to be recited at elite gatherings, they differ from the Greek versions with their long declamatory, narrative accounts of action, their obtrusive moralizing, and their bombastic rhetoric.
 They dwell on detailed accounts of horrible deeds and contain long reflective soliloquies.
-Though the gods rarely appear in these plays, ghosts and witches abound.
+Though the gods rarely appear in these plays, ghosts and witches are abound.
 Senecan tragedies explore ideas of revenge, the occult, the supernatural, suicide, blood and gore.
 The Renaissance scholar Julius Caesar Scaliger (1484–1558), who knew both Latin and Greek, preferred Seneca to Euripides.